dream: morning of 9.2.2023

 who preferred my naïveté

-parents can write stories on the folds of the cerebrum,
+parents can write stories on the folds of a child’s cerebrum,

 their pens go unchallenged